 Boma Ng'ombe Tanzania

 During the trek, I became friends with my trek guide, Charles Shayo.
 We talked about non profit work, education, poverty and about how we could make a difference.
 He invited me to come back to Tanzania to stay with him and his family and experience the "Real Africa".
-A few months later, I returned to Tanzania and stayed in Boma Ng'ombe where he lived with his family.
-We visited the school where his son attended called Kingereka.
+A few months later, I returned to Tanzania and stayed in his village called Boma Ng'ombe.
+We visited the school where his son attended called Kengereka.
 I went with the plan to sponsor 2 students, meet the teachers and spend time with the students.
-When I was paying for the school fees, another student (Neema) showed up at school by herself as she just wanted to go to school and had never been.
+When I was paying for the school fees, another student (Neema) showed up at school by herself as she just wanted to chance to attend school.

 This was the beginning of Aya Education Fund.
-I was so impressed that a little girl would just walk to school on her own wearing all of the clothes that she owned and just wanted to have an education.
+I was so impressed that a little girl would just walk to school on her own wearing all of the clothes that she owned.
 The next time I returned to Tanzania we had 7 students in our scholarship program, and shortly after we had 10.
-The government then changed their policy and would pay for the primary school fees.
-We would continue to pay for the school fees for the 10 students in our program, however needed to look at what else we could do to help more students.
+Then, the government changed their policy and would now pay for the primary school fees and a portion of high school fees.
+We decided that we would continue to pay for the difference of the school fees for the 10 students in our program, however needed to look at what else we could do to help the primary students.

 Please consider donating, we want to ensure that every child has access to education and can then in turn provide support to others in their community and break this cycle of poverty.